gagarine/dotfiles/README.md

 # Dotfiles

 Dotfile I use on MacOS (ZSH and Terminal.app).

-Easy to understand (for humans) and to compute (for machines).
+Easy to understand (for humans) and to compute (for machines)!

 # Installation
 1) Copy the files in your home